vineetkulkarni016/homestaysofhimalaya/docs/development.md

    - Booking service: `http://localhost:8000`
    - User service: `http://localhost:8001`

+The payments service has been removed from this project.

 Logs are emitted in JSON format and, when AWS credentials are available, forwarded to CloudWatch.

 ## Infrastructure